rveraldi/dynlbd/README.md

 ## Build

-several python module needs to be installed with pip prior to run dynlbd.py
+several python modules need to be installed with "pip" prior to run dynlbd.py

 a custom module to create sysV shmem is provided as C code. to build the so library: